What Happens If You Drink 100% Pure Water? Is Pure Water Bad for You?

 For example, distillation utilizes heat to vaporize water into steam.
 After which, it transforms it back into liquid.
 But here's the catch: everything, including all the salts, dirt, bacteria, and chemicals, is practically removed.

-Reverse osmosis pushes water through a special filter that denies entrance to even very tiny particles and organic material.
+Reverse osmosis pushes water through a special filter that prevents even very tiny particles and organic material from passing through.
 That's how it "filters" out the particles.

 Ultraviolet light can also be utilized to kill other bacteria or viruses as part of the filtration process.
 This level of purification produces the so-called ultra-pure water or pure water.

-Ultra pure water has no calcium, magnesium, chlorine, lead, or other naturally occurring minerals and chemicals that are present in drinking water.
+Ultra-pure water contains no calcium, magnesium, chlorine, lead, or other naturally occurring minerals and chemicals found in drinking water.

-People normally compare the use of pure water to the use of natural water from streams or springs.
+People often compare the use of pure water to that of natural water from streams or springs.
 But honestly?
 You can never compare the two.
 Why?
 From my own experience, spring water always tastes fuller while pure distilled water feels flat.

-Natural water is always going to contain organic minerals and other dissolved nutrients, but ultra-pure water does not.
+Natural water will always contain organic minerals and other dissolved nutrients, but ultra-pure water does not.

-Tap water, filtered water, or bottled water will always have some mineral content in average drinking water.
+Tap water, filtered water, or bottled water will always have some mineral content.

 Now, let's get into the two minerals present in typical drinking water.
 These are calcium and magnesium.